-Recently I was in my room with someone who I’ve been seeing casually and he paused conversation to respond to a text from someone else he had recently been out with.
+Recently I was in my room with someone who I’ve been seeing casually and he paused our conversation to respond to a text from someone else he had recently been out with.

 “Sorry,” he said, “She’s sort of freaking out.”
-He explained that they had been out only once several weeks prior, and that her tone had gone from flirty to panicked because he hadn’t been responsive that day.
+He explained that they had been out only once several weeks prior and that her tone had gone from flirty to panicked because he hadn’t been responsive that day.

 When I mentioned this he wilted, apologized, and explained that his work made it hard to respond in real time and he had a habit of forgetting, but given his own past with substance abuse and both his own wavering mental health and that of his peers he couldn’t ignore the kind of language she was using.

 So because I’m sane it’s OK to ignore me?
 That kind of sucks.
 I thought ruefully.
 Luckily I stopped myself from saying that out loud, because I realized how childish it sounds, and because he was right.
 I happen to like chit-chat, but I don’t think people should get into a long texting back and forth unless both people actually have something to say, so I’m glad he doesn’t respond until there’s a reason.
-Otherwise it sets a precedent that you have to constantly be in touch and if you’re not there’s a problem.
+Otherwise, it sets a precedent that you have to constantly be in touch and if you’re not there’s a problem.
 Feelings wind up getting hurt for no reason.

 I am not prone to outbursts or breakdowns or anything else that would signal to another person that I am in need of extraordinary support.
-I don’t suffer from any namable mental challenges other than some light social anxiety and possibly some unaddressed ADD (which is very common in women and honestly only affected me in school).
+I don’t suffer from any namable mental health challenges other than some light social anxiety and possibly some unaddressed ADD (which is very common in women and honestly only affected me in school).
 I am not at risk, and he knew that.

-I know that at the end of the day I will always be fine, and my attitude reflects that, so sometimes people— even very well meaning people like the person mentioned above, will treat my feelings with less care.
+I know that at the end of the day I will always be fine, and my attitude reflects that, so sometimes people— even very well-meaning people like the person mentioned above, will treat my feelings with less care.

-In the past I would have scoffed at the kind of behavior his other date displayed as desperate and manipulative.
+In the past, I would have scoffed at the kind of behavior his other date displayed as desperate and manipulative.
 “I do not tolerate people who use their emotions as weapons.
 You shouldn’t encourage that kind of behavior.”
 I remember saying to a friend of mine when I was 26 and his girlfriend was sobbing over something seemingly insignificant while trying to get him to change his mind about coming over.

 I found myself wanting to judge the woman on the other end of my date’s phone, but I don’t know her.
 I don’t have enough information to determine if she is a good person who is struggling or a selfish person who is willing to lie to get what she wants.
 Even within those options there is ambiguity.
 Can someone be pathologically selfish in a way that could be fixed if they had the right resources?
 Absolutely.